-1. INTEGRATION INTO THE HOST ORGANIZATION

-Knowledge
+1. Knowledge

-The intern has to take information about the knowledge which is compulsory or recommended to make sure that their integration goes well, especially:
+The intern has to take information about the knowledge which is compulsory or recommended to make sure that his/her integration goes well, especially:

 - Compulsory official papers

 - Languages used in the host organization

 - Functional and hierarchical organization chart

-Know-how
+- 2. Know how